The Thyroid-Hormone Feedback Loop: Can Hashimoto’s Cause Low Estrogen?

 Too much estrogen may stoke autoimmune responses, which may be why pregnancy can trigger thyroid dysfunction.

-Estrogen also suppresses thyroid hormones and increases the production of thyroid-stimulating hormones (TSH), whereas progesterone increases thyroid hormones.
-High estrogen and low progesterone levels may create a combination that inhibits the thyroid's ability to function correctly.
+Estrogen suppresses thyroid hormones and increases the production of thyroid-stimulating hormones (TSH), whereas progesterone increases thyroid hormones.
+High estrogen and low progesterone levels may create a combination that impairs the thyroid's function properly.

-However, recent research suggests that high levels of estrogen may be linked to thyroid disorders like hypothyroidism and Hashimoto’s.
+However, present research suggests that high levels of estrogen may be linked to thyroid disorders, like hypothyroidism and Hashimoto’s.

-For example, one study explored the link between patients with polycystic ovarian syndrome (PCOS) and the prevalence of Hashimoto’s thyroiditis.
+- A study was completed to explore the link between patients with polycystic ovarian syndrome (PCOS) and the prevalence of Hashimoto’s thyroiditis.
 It found that an increased estrogen and estrogen/progesterone ratio directly correlated with high anti-TPO levels in PCOS patients.

 What Is Estrogen Dominance?